 Students interested in criminal justice at University of North Carolina, one of the country’s storied east-coast institutions, will be interested in UNC’s online Bachelor of Interdisciplinary Studies in Criminal Justice.
 This program prepares graduates for a variety of criminal justice careers, including traditional police, courts, and corrections jobs in the public sector and ever-expanding opportunities in the private sector.

-This major gives students an overall understanding of the organization and administration of the American criminal justice system and an academic concentration to enhance specific knowledge and skills in one of four areas: Applied Information Technology, Forensics, Sociology, or Substance Abuse.
-The program is also suitable preparation for students wishing to pursue further graduate study.
+This major gives students an overall understanding of the organization and administration of the American criminal justice system.
+In addition to a wide variety of career options, the program is also suitable preparation for students wishing to pursue further graduate study.
+You’ll have the chance to choose an academic concentration to enhance specific knowledge and skills in one of four areas:

 UNC’s program features an extensive catalog of coursework that will expose students to a liberal arts background in addition to program-specific courses.
 Courses for the major include Introduction to Sociology, Introduction to Criminal Justice, Criminology, Criminal Law, and Criminal Investigation.
 The program also features a Forensics track, which requires courses such as Biochemistry, Analytical Chemistry, and DNA Analysis Laboratory.